genialis/resolwe/docs/proc.rst

 Run
 ---

 The algorithm that transforms inputs into outputs.
-Bash runtime is supported, but we envision more runtimes in the future (`e.g.,` a Python or R runtime).
-Commands should be written to a ``bash`` subfield.
+Bash and workflow languages are currently supported and we envision more language support in the future (`e.g.,` directly writing processes in Python or R).
+Commands should be written to a ``program`` subfield.

 TODO: link a few lines from the all_fields.yml process